stathiskaps/xm-companies-manager/README.md

 company.deleted
 ```

-After performing one or more mutating operations, inspect the produced Kafka events with:
+After performing one or more mutating operations, inspect the produced events with:

 ```bash
 docker compose exec kafka \